jamiephillips212/reading-notes/code-201/class-01.md

 - The <img> element can take a number of attributes, including:

-src
-The src attribute is a required attribute that specifies the location of the image.
+- src: The src attribute is a required attribute that specifies the location of the image.
 For example: src="https://raw.githubusercontent.com/mdn/beginner-html-site/gh-pages/images/firefox-icon.png".

-alt
-The alt attribute specifies a text description of the image.
+- alt: The alt attribute specifies a text description of the image.
 For example: alt="The Firefox icon".

-width
-The width attribute specifies the width of the image with the unit being pixels.
+- width: The width attribute specifies the width of the image with the unit being pixels.
 For example: width="300".

-height
-The height attribute specifies the height of the image with the unit being pixels.
+- height: The height attribute specifies the height of the image with the unit being pixels.
 For example: height="300".

 # Boolean attributes